catalin-hanga/simulink-AI-agent/README.md

 The agent is able to accept user inputs in the form of both text and audio. <br>
 It can be run locally, in one of three different ways:
 1. with Claude Desktop, using a Model Context Protocol (MCP) server
-2. as a Streamlit application
+2. in the browser, as a Streamlit application
 3. from the command line

 <!---